jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1c9df
+id: 5d8a4cfbe6b6180ed9a1c9e0
-title: Part 2
+title: Part 3
 challengeType: 0
-dashedName: part-2
+dashedName: part-3
 ---

 # --description--

-Next, add opening and closing `html`, `head` and `body` tags below the doctype.
-Be sure to nest them properly.
+In the head, add a `title` of `D3 Dashboard`.

 # --hints--